 Method – prepare the chakli

-Place the chakli flour in a large mixing bowl.
+Add the chakli flour to a large mixing bowl.
 Add all the other ingredients except the oil of deep frying.

 Adding a little water at a time, knead the flour into a soft dough.